 If you have honest and open people around you, it will influence your company culture positively.
 Growing companies can often find it difficult to keep open communication between leadership and team members.
 Staying transparent becomes an even more significant challenge once your business scales into global markets and locations.
 However, your culture will not have the same positive impact and employer brand if employees aren’t kept in the loop about new developments and initiatives.
 Therefore, you need to surround yourself with talented people who believe in being transparent if your company culture will scale successfully.
 In small businesses, there is simply no room for secrets; word will spread.
 Communication is key to engaging your teams, and you need people who will encourage this and find tools to ensure everyone is involved no matter where they’re working from.

 Inform your EVP

-Talent Works specialise in building an EVP and employer brand communications for scaling tech businesses.
-As an RPO provider with offices in Manchester, Northampton and Boston, US, we’re uniquely positioned to help the world’s most exciting companies scale into both local and global markets.
+Talent Works specialize in building EVP and employer brand communications for scaling tech businesses.
+As an RPO provider with offices in Manchester, Northampton, and Boston, US, we’re uniquely positioned to help the world’s most exciting companies scale into both local and global markets.
 With a focus on talent attraction, employer branding and EVPs, and digital talent attraction and employer brand awareness.